Birdsong (radio channel): Closure

 In 2009, Glyn Jones, acting chief executive of Digital One stated that "Birdsong has been more popular with journalists than real listeners", pointing out that there was never any real evidence for the figure of half a million listeners.

 Quentin Howard was quoted in several newspaper articles, including The Guardian, that he did not know why "the birds have been killed", but he suspected it might be to create publicity for the new channel."

 Birdsong was removed from the Digital One multiplex at 23:59:59 on Sunday 31 May 2009 to allow for the launch of Amazing Radio.

-The original birdsong recording used by Classic FM and Digital One continues to be available on-line via the Digital One website and from the official Radio Birdsong website.
+The original birdsong recording used by Classic FM and Digital One continues to be available online via the Digital One website and from the official Radio Birdsong website.

 Birdsong Radio made a temporary return to digital radio in January 2014 after Jazz FM ceased broadcasting on the Digital One platform, before LBC began airing nationally from 11 February.